nomanahmedkhan/be_exam_candidate_nk/README.md

 3. Compile the Program and then execute.

 ## Assumptions
-Tried my best to implement most of the requirements of the Assignment.
+1. Tried my best to implement most of the requirements of the Assignment.
 However I was not able to get the JSON format exactly the same as it was mentioned, but most of the program runs as it was supposed to.

+2. The program runs in a local environment, it was not created to be used over server.